List of recurring The Simpsons characters: Bernice Hibbert

 Bernice Hibbert (voiced by Tress MacNeille from 1999 to 2019, Maggie Roswell in "Bart After Dark", Dawnn Lewis since 2021) is Dr. Julius Hibbert's wife and is loosely based on the Clair Huxtable character from The Cosby Show.
 The Hibberts have three children, two boys and a girl.
 Nevertheless, her marriage is on the rocks; she refuses to kiss her husband, even in front of an entire audience.
 Her drinking has been joked about on several occasions.
 She fainted when she read that "Prohibition" had been introduced to Springfield and attends Springfield Alcoholics Anonymous meetings.

 Bill and Marty

-Bill and Marty (voiced by Harry Shearer and Dan Castellaneta) are two radio show hosts and DJs on Springfield's own radio station KBBL.
+Bill (voiced by Dan Castellaneta, Harry Shearer in "Fraudcast News") and Marty (voiced by Harry Shearer, Dan Castellaneta in "Fraudcast News") are two radio show hosts and DJs on Springfield's own radio station KBBL.
 Bill is middle-aged and balding, while Marty is younger and has a full head of hair.
 They are responsible for giving Bart his elephant, Stampy, although they were surprised when Bart wanted Stampy, because they thought he would choose the other prize, $10,000.
 When Mr. Burns monopolized the local media in "Fraudcast News", he fired the duo, but they returned to the job in later episodes.

-Billy

-Billy (voiced by Nancy Cartwright in "Lisa the Simpson" and Russi Taylor in "Bart the Mother") is Troy McClure's assistant who appeared in "Lisa the Simpson", and "Bart the Mother".
-He was supposed to appear in more episodes, but due to the death of McClure's voice actor Phil Hartman, he was retired along with McClure.
-Billy is a child who appears in Troy McClure's educational films.
-He appears in the films "Birds: Our Fine Feathered Colleagues", and "Someone's in the Kitchen with DNA".
-A similar child named Jimmy (who at one point McClure also calls Billy) appears in "The Meat Council Presents: 'Meat and You: Partners in Freedom in the episode, "Lisa the Vegetarian".